bPratyush/Machine-Learning/README.md

 # Machine Learning
-This repo aims to cover all the topics I have learned while studying Machine Learning.
+This repo aims to cover some random projects that I have done.
+Do Check them out!

-**I have also done some random projects.
-Do Check them out!**